“Imagination will often carry us to worlds that never were, but without it we go nowhere.” – Carl Sagan

 4. Expose yourself to art: We’re all drawn to certain forms of art such as movies, theatre, music, paintings, sculptures or dancing.
 Exposing yourself to the creative works of others is not only enjoyable, but you’ll get a different perspective.
 Art is nothing but a representation of another person’s unique form of expression.
 If you come across an art form that particularly moves you, I suggest that you grab your journal and make notes about your experience and document your feelings.

 5. Travel: Our imagination can stagnate if we’re stuck in the same boring environment.
 In those situations, we need to get out and change our surroundings.
 You don’t necessarily have to get on a plane to do this.
 You can hop in your car and drive to a nearby city or neighborhood to see and witness new things, and meet new people.
 Go to a scenic spot, sit on a bench and observe the people who pass by.
 Instead of working from home, you can try changing your venue and work in a coffee shop.
-According to research, coffee shops have the perfect decibel for brainstorming and creative thinking.
 If you have the time and finances, visit countries where you can immerse yourself in a new culture and can learn about different ways of living.
 By exposing yourself to new worlds, you’ll be able to break out of the norm and think in unconventional ways.

 Don’t be afraid to step into the alternative realm of your imagination.
-Do your best to nourish it with high quality experiences.
-The whole Universe lies within you and you have easy access to it if you get onboard the spaceship of your creative thoughts.
-As you voyage into the orbit of your imagination, you’ll discover exciting worlds just waiting to be explored by you.
+The whole Universe lies within you and you have easy access to it if you get on board the spaceship of your creative thoughts.
+As you voyage into the orbit of your imagination, you’ll discover exciting worlds, waiting to be explored.

 All my best on your journey,